microsoft/DesktopBridgeToUWP-Samples/Samples/DotNetSatelliteAssemblyDemo/readme.md

 SDK utilities `makepri`, `makeappx`, and `signtool` to make and sign the AppX package.
 For more information about what the batch file does, see [the **Using MRT for Converted Desktop apps and games** whitepaper](http://aka.ms/MrtForCentennial).

+If you need to create a signing certificate for your AppX, you can use the batch file in the `SigningCerts` directory that is a peer of this sample.